Classics Graduate Students

 Tarynn Callier

-I am a first-year M.A. student and Teaching Assistant in the Classics department.
+I am a third-year M.A. student and Teaching Assistant in the Classics department.
 In the spring of 2022 I received my Bachelors degree in Anthropology with minors in Archaeological Practice and American Indian Studies from the Universy of Texas at San Antonio.
 My current research interests include Roman burials and religion, zooarchaeology, and race and gender relations in antiquity.
 I recently completed a field season in Sardinia working on the Sinis Archaeology Project, which I also plan to attend next summer."

 Email: kagruber@ttu.edu